daunenok/pomodoro/readme.md

 Pomodoro clock - Javascript/JQuery exercise for The Odin Project.
-Pomodoro period, short break, long break.